‘Sports Illustrated’ Knockout Kate Bock Sizzles In White Swimsuit & Tied T-Shirt

 “Looks like you have been pretty busy.
 You deserve to have a lazy Sunday-Time to relax,” another wrote.

 Earlier this week, The Inquisitr shared that Bock attended a gala in the Big Apple to support a foundation that aims to stop human trafficking.
 She shared a series of photos from the gorgeous event and her amazing figure was on full display in a curve-hugging black sequined dress that showed off killer stems.
-She completed the look with a pair of high, strappy black heels and the post earned her rave reviews from fans.
+She completed the look with a pair of high, strappy black heels.
+Not surprisingly, that post also earned her rave reviews from fans.